Machine

 AOI and what comes next.

 Machine Mode is the public concept.
 AOI — the Agent-Operable Interface — is its formal technical specification.
-AOI‑CLI, its first formal profile, applies the ten characteristics to command‑line tools: the most common, worst‑instrumented surface in software.
+AOI‑CLI, its first formal profile, applies the ten factors to command‑line tools: the most common, worst‑instrumented surface in software.